Clearout/clearout.github.io/blacktemple.md

 #### Warrior

 - Tank Gathios the Shatterer (paladin)
-- Move him when he uses concecrate
+- Move him when area gets hit by concecrate, flamestrike or blizzard
-- Spell reflect Judgement of Command
+- Spell reflect when he casts Judgement of Command

 #### Druid